darrenldl/blockyarchive/README.md

 The design of the readable rate in progress report text is copied from Arch Linux pacman's progress bar design.

+The design of block set interleaving arrangement in RS enabled versions is heavily inspired by [Thanassis Tsiodras's design of RockFAT](https://www.thanassis.space/RockFAT.html).
+The interleaving provides resilience against burst sector errors.

 ## License

 #### Libcrc code